mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_template_or_example.md

 ## Best Practices

-Here are listed some useful advice to strengthen your items:
+Here is some useful advice to strengthen your items:

 - **Test**: each service must have well-tested code;
 - **Logs**: each service should display the logs, to inform users about the actions they are currently performing and if any errors have been found during their execution.